SQADIRKVM/prepzy-pyq/README.md

 ### Key Highlights

 - 🔒 **Privacy-First**: All processing happens locally in your browser.
 No server-side storage.
-- 🚀 **Fast & Efficient**: Analyze papers in 10-20 seconds with real-time progress tracking.
+- 🚀 **Fast & Efficient**: Analyze papers quickly with real-time progress tracking.
+Processing time varies based on file size and complexity.
 - 🎯 **AI-Powered**: Intelligent question classification by topics, subjects, and keywords.
 - 📱 **Fully Responsive**: Works seamlessly on desktop, tablet, and mobile devices.
 - 🔐 **Local Session Management**: Secure, browser-based session storage with no external authentication.